kamilkhanlab/nonsmooth-forward-ad/README.md

 # nonsmooth-forward-ad
-The `NonsmoothFwdAD` module in [NonsmoothFwdAD.jl](src/NonsmoothFwdAD.jl) provides an implementation in Julia of two recent methods for generalized derivative evaluation:
+The `NonsmoothFwdAD` module in [NonsmoothFwdAD.jl](src/NonsmoothFwdAD.jl) provides an implementation in Julia of two of our recent methods for generalized derivative evaluation:

 - the [vector forward mode of automatic differentiation (AD)][1] for composite functions, and
 - the [compass difference rule][2] for bivariate scalar-valued functions.

-These methods apply to continuous functions that are finite compositions of simple "scientific calculator" operations, but may be nonsmooth.
+The methods here apply to continuous functions that are finite compositions of simple "scientific calculator" operations, but may be nonsmooth.
 Operator overloading is used to automatically apply generalized differentiation rules to each of these simple operations.
+The computed generalized derivatives preserve many of the beneficial properties of derivatives of smooth functions; [see below](#method-overview) for more details.

 This implementation doesn't depend on any packages external to Julia.

 ## Example